 Live streaming has become popular over the past few years with Youtube and Facebook now offering their users the ability to go "live".
 Of course, there are still many sites such as Ustream ( where we streamed our web series Head Trauma) offering the ability to share your event or class to the world with the push of the button.

 Live streaming isn't something every company needs, but it does have value to those that need it.
 Perhaps you have a conference not all your employees can attend because let's face it, that would cost you a pretty penny.
 Giving them the chance to catch the conference live is a much cheaper route.

 Have you seen a Ted Talk?
 Having the ability to reach people to share your expertise or ideas can help expand your awareness and spread your knowledge in a way that wasn't affordable a decade ago.

 We have the experience to provide your stream in a high quality and affordable way with our team of professionals.

 Industrial videos usually are internal videos that aren't meant to drive sales or bring more brand awareness.
 These videos usually are intended for employees of your company.

 They can cover a wide range of topics such as safety, training or best practices to name a few.
 These videos aren't for driving sales or building brand awareness, but to educate your employees.
 These are a must for larger companies that hire new employees on a regular basis.

-Everyone has seen on of these videos perhaps at their first job or even parodied on shows like The Simpsons.
-They don’t have to be cheesy and lifeless, that is where we come in.
+Everyone has seen one of these videos perhaps at their first job or even parodied on shows like The Simpsons.
+They don't have to be cheesy and lifeless, that is where we come in.

 Making these videos fun and educational can go a long way to keeping your employees from making comments about them and actually learning something.
 Sometimes they may even enjoy them!